 So I think people sometimes people read the book and they're like, "Oh, you said that older people do this, so now I'm going to stop it."
 It doesn't mean it's wrong if older people do it, like you are allowed to be proud of being an older person.
 But you can also be proud of being a older person without grumbling at what other, at what kids are doing.

 MIGNON: Yes, exactly.
 Exactly.
 So I had an episode about double modals a few years ago.
 Like "might could" like "We might could go to the store."
 And you had a section about how Twitter research sort of revealed more about how people use those kind of constructions.
-And it's such a great example of how access to, you know, Twitter and these huge databases of the way people, quote, talk online is giving us more information than we've ever had before.
-Can you talk about the double mold models?
-Can you talk about there's double modal study?
-That's hard to say.
+And it's such a great example of how access to Twitter and these huge databases of the way people, quote, talk online is giving us more information than we've ever had before.
+Can you talk about the double modals?
+Can you talk about the double modal study?
+(That's hard to say.)

 GRETCHEN: Yeah, absolutely.
 So this is research by Jack Grieve.
 And I was at a conference where he gave this talk.
 The first kind of Twitter study about double modals.
 And he prefaced it by showing these quotes from the 1970s where prominent researchers had said, you know, "might could", "might should" we know they exist.
 But it's just gonna be impossible to ever research them because they show up so rarely that if you're doing a conventional, like one hour recorded interview, you might get one example.
 And you've got an hour of audio data, which was a whole bunch to sift through.
 You never gonna be able to get a good sized corpus.
 And people don't generally use them in writing.
 And then, you know, when Twitter came along, and especially because a certain proportion of people who use Twitter geotag their tweets for their exact location that they're tweeting from Jack Grieve and his collaborators got the idea that like, OK, you could actually search for these because of course you can search for the string "might could" or "might should" it or "might could oughta."
 One of my favorites, the triple modal.